katukurijaswanth2/blog_web/README.md

 29/05/25
-i have started creating my assignment regarding creating blog web page. on this day i have created nav bar. each list of items are created with <a> tag to navigate.
+I have initiated the process of creating a blog website for my assignment.
+On this day, I made a navigation bar that contained lists of items with an  <a> tag for navigation.